The difference between correspondence and distance education

 - Special software downloads

-- Verbal instructions
+- Verbal instructions during the exam

 - Wireless internet access for an examinee’s personal computer